globewalldesk/revuu/README.md

 and navigation page was added as attributes to the global TaskList object.
 So the user can navigate to the second page of tasks, view one, quit that view, and then be placed back on the second page of tasks.
-If the user starts from tag search results (even the second page of them), he is return to that page.
+If the user starts from tag search results (even the second page of them), he is returned to that page.
 That means users can search for one particular language (or method) without having to redo the search in between tasks.